alvasergio/pdsnd_github/README.md

 ### Project Title
 Bikeshare project
 ### Description
-It provides information to understand the U.S bikeshare data
+It provides information to understand the U.S bikeshare data, specifically in three big cities
 ### Files used
 Chicagao.csv
 new_york_city.csv